Phil Murphy: Early life and education

-Finance career

-Goldman Sachs
+Finance career at Goldman Sachs (1982–2003)

-Murphy began his career with a summer associate internship at Goldman Sachs in 1982.
+Murphy began his career in finance with a summer associate internship at Goldman Sachs in 1982.
 He was hired after graduating in 1983.
 He rose in the ranks quickly, later attributing that success to his ability to make deals: "Two people may not like each other and can't work together.
 Their mutual dislike is their problem.
 I don't let it become mine.
 I'll be the man in the middle and the three of us can work out something everybody is happy with."

-From 1993 to 1997 Murphy headed the firm's Frankfurt office.
+From 1993 to 1997, Murphy headed the firm's Frankfurt office.
 His business responsibilities were later expanded to encompass Germany, Switzerland, and Austria, as well as in the emerging post-Warsaw Pact economies of Central Europe.
 In this role he engaged in a number of transactions with the German government's Treuhandanstalt agency, whose purpose was to conduct the privatization of formerly state-owned enterprises within the boundaries of no-longer-extant East Germany.
 Murphy was also active in the Atlantik-Brücke organization, including co-founding its International Advisor Council.

-From 1997 to 1999 Murphy served as the President of Goldman Sachs (Asia).
+From 1997 to 1999, Murphy served as the President of Goldman Sachs (Asia).
 In that capacity, he was officed in Hong Kong.
 During this time Goldman Sachs profited from its investment in Yue Yuen Industrial Holdings, a shoe manufacturer that became notorious for its harsh labor practices.
 The $55 million investment was made the year before Murphy took the Asia post and it is unclear to what extent Murphy was aware of the firm's operational characteristics.
 In 1998 Murphy told the Wall Street Journal that "We [at Goldman Sachs] are elite in the sense the Marine Corps is elite".

-In 1999 Murphy secured a spot on the firm's Management Committee.
+In 1999, Murphy secured a spot on the firm's management committee.
 There his colleagues included Hank Paulson and Gary Cohn, both of whom later served at highest levels of the federal government.
 This coincided with the repeal of Glass–Steagall; the repeal allowed Murphy and his colleagues to make much greater use of leverage and profoundly changed how the company generated profits.

-In 2001 Murphy became global co-head of the firm's Investment Management Division.
+In 2001, Murphy became global co-head of the firm's Investment Management Division.
 This unit oversaw the investments of foundations, pensions, hedge funds, and wealthy personages, and by 2003 had amassed $373 billion in holdings.
 Hedge funds, in particular, received large lines of credit from Murphy's unit.
 Another company initiative that Murphy helped to undertake was the unit that did major business in the emerging markets within the EMEA region.

-In 2003 Murphy's day-to-day responsibilities at the firm ended, and he became a Senior Director of the firm.
-He retired in 2005–06.
+In 2003, Murphy's day-to-day responsibilities at the firm ended, and he became a Senior Director of the firm.
+He retired in 2006.
 Murphy spent 23 years at Goldman Sachs in all.